akridge/Valheim-Free-Game-Server-Setup-Using-Oracle-Cloud/README.md

 ```

 ### Waiting for the install
 So I got a bunch of errors and I wasn't the only one.
 But in the end it still worked.
 I waited like 10/15mins and eventually tried it.
-Here is what the errors look like and the solution was to edit the valheim_plus.cfg server stuff:
+Here is what the errors look like and the solution was to edit the valheim_plus.cfg server stuff in the steps above.
 - https://github.com/nxPublic/ValheimPlus/issues/41